keystroke3/dotfiles/README.md

 ## Installation
 If you have all things set up correctly, you can start copying the files.
 First, clone the repo:
 `git clone https://github.com/keystroke3/dotfiles.git`
-After cloning, you can copy the files to their respective locations and then logout and log back in apply changes.
+After cloning, you can copy the files to their respective locations and then logout and log back in to apply changes.